 Keto Friendly Desserts

-Discouraged.
-So I turned to my friends and asked what they were doing to lose weight.
+Discouraged, I turned to my friends and asked what they were doing to lose weight.
 Keto <—-there’s that word again.
-More research helped me learn what happens to the body when it’s in ketosis, the big win for me was decreased inflammation and pain. then I talked to my doc about it, and then I began a new venture.
-Since June 3rd, I’ve lost 84 lbs, improved my BMI by 17%, and I am completely pain med free.
+More research helped me learn what happens to the body when it’s in ketosis.
+The big win for me was decreased inflammation and pain.
+I talked to my primary care physician and began a new regimen.
+I’ve lost 84 lbs, improved my BMI by 17%, and I am completely pain med free.
 I opted for a less invasive procedure on my lower back to help the nerves not freak out so much when and if there is a spasm.
 I’m still recovering, so when you see the video below you’ll notice my face is a bit puffy – that’s from the steroids I had to have.
 It’s temporary, but I learned steroids make you snacky and crave sweets YIKES!

 (highlighted products recommended by Mitchie)